-Overview of Progent's Ransomware Negotiation Consulting in Webster
+Progent's Ransomware Settlement Negotiation Consulting in Webster

-- identifying and contacting the hacker persona
+- making contact with the hacker persona

-- Evaluating the recovery risk
+- Evaluating the likelihood of recovery

 - Testing the threat actor's decryption tool

-- Confirming compliance with anti-money laundering regulations
+- Confirming compliance with anti-money laundering (AML) laws

 - Building a pristine environment